 The Badrinath Temple is at a height of 10,279 feet and is believed to have been established by the saint Adi Shankaracharya.
 Inside the temple, there is a magnificent black stone idol of Lord Vishnu, standing at 1 meter tall.
 This idol is considered one of the eight swayam vyakta kshetras, or self-manifested statues of Vishnu.
 The temple is also recognized as one of the 108 Divya Desams, sacred sites dedicated to Lord Vishnu in India.

-Visiting the Badrinath Temple holds great significance as, according to mythologies, it is believed that Lord Vishnu himself performed intense austerities at this sacred site in the distant past.
+Visiting the Badrinath Temple holds great significance as it is one of the sacred sites included in the Char Dham Yatra, a pilgrimage that holds immense spiritual importance in Hinduism.
+According to mythologies, it is believed that Lord Vishnu himself performed intense austerities at this sacred site in the distant past.
 You can find Vyas Gufa near the Badrinath shrine.
 It is the cave where sage Veda Vyasa is said to have written the Mahabharata and other ancient scriptures.
 A few kilometers away from the temple lies Mana village, which is considered the last village in India.
 Pilgrims can embark on a long trek from Mana village to reach the holy Satopanth Lake, adding to the divine experience.

 2. Dwarka Dham